rubensayshi/gw2spidy/README.md

 I'll provide you with some short setup instructions to make your life easier if you want to run the code for yourself or contribute.
 There's also a INSTALL file which contains a snippet I copy paste when I setup my VM, it should suffice ;-)

+#### A LOT has changed and most likely will continue a while longer ...
+Like I said, join the the IRC channel and we can talk!

 Linux
 -----
 I run the project on a linux server and many of the requirements might not be available on windows and I have only (a tiny bit) of (negative) experience with windows.